 Choosing typefaces is an integral part of every web design project.
-With thousands of typefaces available from hosting services such as Typekit, as well an ever-improving collection of free fonts1 available, there has never been a better time to be a typography-obsessed web designer.
+With thousands of typefaces available from hosting services such as Typekit, as well an ever-improving collection of free fonts available, there has never been a better time to be a typography-obsessed web designer.

 One could easily argue that nothing affects a design more than typography.
 And good typography starts with choosing an appropriate typeface.
 But can having too much choice be a bad thing?
 With more choices, we have more opportunities to make bad decisions.

 Further Reading on SmashingMag:

-- Vintage and Retro Typography Showcase2
+- Vintage and Retro Typography Showcase

-- Breathtaking Typographic Posters3
+- Breathtaking Typographic Posters

 - Taking A Second Look At Free Fonts

 - Lessons From Swiss Style Graphic Design

 In this article, we’ll review a collection of beautiful websites and analyze the impact that their designers’ typeface choices have had on the overall designs.
 We’ll critique both the good and the bad.
 Of course, type is subjective, so take any critiques with a grain of salt.
 Let’s dig in!